Our Community Impact

-A presence in Kendall Square since 1970, Volpe has been a good neighbor, contributing to the vibrancy of Boston’s innovation hub through the following efforts:
+A presence in Kendall Square since 1970, the U.S. DOT Volpe Center has been a good neighbor, contributing to the vibrancy of Boston’s innovation hub through the following efforts:

-Since Volpe’s staff is comprised of over 1,000 employees in fields as technical and varied as aerospace engineering and environmental planning, it is no surprise that we value educational outreach.
+Since the Volpe Center’s staff is comprised of 580 employees in fields as technical and varied as aerospace engineering and environmental planning, it is no surprise that we value educational outreach.

 The Lunch Buddies program is a collaborative effort between Volpe and the neighboring Kennedy-Longfellow Elementary School in East Cambridge.
 Volpe staff volunteer time during their lunch breaks to read to second- and third-graders during the school year.
 The program enhances children's interest in reading and provides Volpe staff with an opportunity to give back to the community.